gabrielecanepa/dotfiles/.github/README.md

 3. **Profile**

-    Create a `.profile` file
+    Create a `.profile` file in your home directory:

     ```sh
     touch ~/.profile
     ```

-    and use it to export the following variables:
+    And use it to export the following variables:

     ```sh
     export NAME="..."